move-language/move/language/documentation/book/src/functions.md

 - functions defined in another module, or
 - the function defined in a script.

+There are also no restrictions for what the argument types a public function can take and its return type.

 ```move=
 address 0x42 {
 module m {